TheLocust3/candidatexyz/README.md

 - Allow text of buttons to be editable
 - Optimize store to not pull full postTypes and other pulls like that (also don't pull user repeatedly)
 - Delete old tokens
+- Limit number of pages viewed in the pager

 Bugs:
 - Clicking anywhere inside slideshow content will trigger editor (when editing)